 Optimized landing pages are an essential element of online marketing and ecommerce.
 This is especially true now that mobile search – with it's limited screen space – has become the go-to option for many consumers.
 Additionally, creating an optimized landing page for your Pay-Per-Click (PPC) campaigns will make the most of your budget, streamline the purchasing process, and drive more conversions for your online store.
-With that in mind, check out these best practices on how to improve your PPC landing pages!
+With that in mind, check out these best practices on how to improve your PPC landing pages.
+For a more general guide on improving your overall paid campaigns, check out our list of the 9 most important PPC metrics for ecommerce.

 Funnel consumers to targeted pages